 - Porcelain Fused to Metal (PFM) crowns.
 This is a crown that has a metal substructure with a layer of porcelain covering the outside so that it appears just like a natural tooth, but has the strength of the metal underneath.
 The porcelains covering the metal structure come in all colors and shades so we can match the crown to surrounding natural teeth.
 In situations where we need the extra strength of the metal underneath we will use this option.

 - Gold crowns.
 These crowns are great anywhere in the mouth, but most commonly are used in the back of the mouth.
 The metal is very long lasting, and doesn’t wear on the enamel of the opposing teeth.
 Less natural tooth has to be taken away to make this type of crown compared to the other materials.
 The color of the final crown is gold.
 In most instances gold restorations are used for the very back molars but really can be placed anywhere in the mouth.
 Cost for a gold crown is slightly higher to cover the cost of the gold used in fabricating the crown.
 If your interested, check with Dr. Baldwin or Dr. Burnham and they can let you know the price difference.

 They are coming up with new materials and techniques to fabricate crowns all the time, here at Baldwin Family Dental we make sure that we stay up to date on all these innovations to provide you with the best care possible.

 How do I choose what type of crown to get?

-Consult with Dr. Baldwin or Dr. Petersen about the pros and cons to each type of crown and your unique situation.
+Consult with Dr. Baldwin or Dr. Burnham about the pros and cons to each type of crown and your unique situation.
 Some crowns are better for different areas of your mouth or different situations.